ot4u/String-/README.md

 ### sprintf and sscanf

-- int sscanf(const char *str, const char *format, ...) - reads formatted input from a string.
+- int sscanf(const char *str, const char *format, ...) - reads formatted input from a string;
 - int sprintf(char *str, const char *format, ...) - sends formatted output to a string pointed to, by str.

 where: